wunderwuzzi23/blog/content/posts/2020/red-team-offensive-security-service-offerings.md

 The offensive program can provide insights to malicious activity that can results in critical business impact.
 Additionally, an offensive program can highlight process flaws where too many people have unvetted access to information or capabilities that could accidently impair the business negatively and lasting due to human error without malicious intent.

 The security industry is focused on qualitative measurements and security scores.
-More meaningful ways to express risks are needed.
-In Part 4 of the book we will explore other ideas on how to communicate risk.
+More meaningful ways to express risks are needed - refer to my [Monte Carlo Simulations post for some alternative ideas](/blog/posts/red-teaming-and-monte-carlo-simulations/).

 ### Integration into Engineering Processes{#engineering}

 It is advisable that the red team program integrates and has regular checks with engineering and other relevant stakeholders for evaluation.
-If such a collaboration does not exist, it’s time to work on it.
+If such a collaboration does not exist, it's time to work on it.
 The lack of visibility is often why vulnerabilities which could have been discovered and mitigated early on make it into production.
 Smaller organizations may need an engagement once per year, while a large commerce apps may benefit from multiple assessments per year.

 Such integration ensure that regular security assessments are performed, and that the security team can plan more complex red teaming operations that leverage and integrate the newest systems and services built to provide the best value.